 Point cards and scoring

 Only 5s, 10s, and kings score.
-At the end of the deal, the key number is the points won by the side opposing the Caller.
+At the end of the deal, the key number is Challenger points: the point cards won by the side opposing the Caller after final teams are known.

-- Below 80 points means the Caller's side defended successfully.
+- Below 40 points per deck: the Caller's side wins.

 The kitty